Automation - How to use triggers

 Finally, click "Save & Publish" to publish this trigger.

-Now you can use the Trigger URL in any workflow service that allows sending GET requests - or you can incorporate it into a custom workflow that you have developed yourself.
+Now you can use the Trigger URL in any workflow service that allows sending POST requests (recommended) or GET requests (for backwards compatibility) - or you can incorporate it into a custom workflow that you have developed yourself.

-Here is an example of how you can use it with Zapier.
+Here is an example of how you can use it with Zapier using the POST method:

-This will publish your draft when a Zapier run is triggered by some event.
+This will publish your draft at the specified time when a Zapier run is triggered by some event.

 Create a draft